isomerpages/mlaw-ablac/_appeals-process/4a-matters-to-be-disregarded-in-determining-compensation.md

 second_nav_title: Decision by the Board
 ---

-Matters to be disregarded in determining compensationttt
+Matters to be disregarded in determining compensation
 ---

 **The matters which the Appeals Board shall take into account in determining how much compensation should be awarded for the compulsory acquisition of my land?**